 Section 75 category If Yes , provide details If No , provide reasons

-Religious belief No as this action does not provide opportunities to promote equality amongst particular groups.
+Religious belief No the programme applies to anyone meeting the programme criteria.

 Political opinion As above

 Racial group As above

 Age As above

 Marital status As above

 Sexual orientation As above

 Men and women generally As above

-Disability As above
+Disability We will ensure that all reasonable adjustments required are met in order to ensure equality of opportunity.

+No

-Dependants As above
+Dependants

-3 To what extent is the policy likely to impact on good relations between people of different religious belief, political opinion or racial group? minor/major/none
+xtent is the policy likely to impact on good relations between different religious belief, political opinion or racial group? or/none

+Good relations category Details of policy impact Level of impact minor/major/none

+Religious belief None

+Political opinion None

+Racial group None